QUBIP/openssl-provider-forge-rs/README.md

 This is different from the [`rust-openssl`][crates:rust-openssl] crate, which provides OpenSSL bindings for Rust applications.

-In this create, instead, we define constants and types useful to author [OpenSSL Providers][ossl:man:provider] written in Rust.
+In this crate, instead, we define constants and types useful to author [OpenSSL Providers][ossl:man:provider] written in Rust.
 The goal of this crate is to facilitate